Karol Beneski: The Pole at the Centre of Mexican History

 Just as Napoleon went back to France from Egypt, Iturbide needs to come back to Mexico.

 In 1829, he came back to Mexico and was imprisoned.
 But he was soon freed thanks to help from his old boss General Bustamante, who just a year later would be made President of Mexico.
 A few months after Beneski’s arrival, the Pole fought against the Spanish invasion in Tampico.
 As a reward, he was given a top position close to the then President of Mexico, Antonio López de Santa Anna.
-Beneski had various intriguing positions over the next few years, and even went on to become governor of Colima for 18 months, though his rule was unpopular due to him being a foreigner and due to the excesses of some of the officers he commanded.
+Beneski had various intriguing positions over the next few years and even went on to become governor of Colima for 18 months – although his rule was unpopular due to his being a foreigner, as well as the excesses of some of the officers he commanded.

 In late 1835, it became clear that the state of Texas was rebelling.
 Beneski felt impelled to join the ranks to defend what he felt was Mexican soil.
-In January 1836, the Pole headed to Saltillo where forces were gathering and preparing to fight.
-There, most likely recognising the poor preparation and impending disaster for the Mexican side ahead, Beneski took a pistol to his own head and committed suicide.
+In January 1836, the Pole headed to Saltillo, where forces were gathering and preparing to fight.
+There, most likely recognising the poor preparation and impending disaster that lay ahead for the Mexican side, Beneski took a pistol to his own head and committed suicide.
 He was buried in the Catedral de Santiago in Saltillo.

 Historians revive an important character

-In his 1981 book O Niespokojnym Życiu i Smutnej Śmierci Karola Beneskiego (editor’s translation: The Restless Life and Sad Death of Karol Beneski), Witold L. Langrod writes that learning about Beneski was an illness for him – it dominated the scholar’s work for many years and made him do exhaustive research in many libraries and archives around the world.
-He read – among many other sources – all the correspondence between Beneski and Iturbide, as well as official army documents from different countries.
-As Langrod recalls:
+In his 1981 book O Niespokojnym Życiu i Smutnej Śmierci Karola Beneskiego (The Restless Life and Sad Death of Karol Beneski), Witold L. Langrod writes that learning about Beneski was an illness for him – it dominated the scholar’s work for many years and made him do exhaustive research in many libraries and archives around the world.
+He read, among many other sources, all of the correspondence between Beneski and Iturbide, as well as official army documents from different countries.